-If the name of a web server a user is trying to access is listed in the network.automatic-ntlm-auth.trusted-uris parameter, the client tries to authenticate automatically.
+If the name of the web server that is being accessed is listed in the list of names contained in the network.automatic-ntlm-auth.trusted-uris parameter, an automatic authentication will be attempted.
 If the name of the web server is not found, the browser will show a dialog, in which you must specify the username and password of the user to access the web server.

 - Web server supports Kerberos authentication.

-To get access to a web server with this authentication type, add the name of this web server to the network.negotiate-auth.trusted-uris parameter.
+In order to access the web server with this type of authentication, add the name of this web server to the network.negotiate-auth.trusted-uris parameter.
 For a file infobase, this is enough.
-If you need to provide users of web server with automatic authentication in 1C:Enterprise client/server mode, add the DNS name of this web server to the network.negotiate-auth.delegation-uris parameter.
+If it is necessary to provide automatic authentication of web client users when using the 1C:Enterprise client/server mode, add the DNS name of this web server to the network.negotiate-auth.delegation-uris parameter.